MAHAMMAD-ASIF/TALK-BOT/README.md

 *pip install speech_recognition
 *pip install pyttsx3
 *pip install PyAudio

-if you find any error while installing Pyaudio follow this link(https://stackoverflow.com/questions/55984129/attributeerror-could-not-find-pyaudio-check-installation-cant-use-speech-re)
+(skip the above steps if you have already ) if you find any error while installing Pyaudio follow this link(https://stackoverflow.com/questions/55984129/attributeerror-could-not-find-pyaudio-check-installation-cant-use-speech-re)
 *connect internet while executing